 Kiluron crossed his arms.
 “Look.
 I don’t know which direction it is back to the city.
 I know it’s generally south, but I can’t figure out which way that is right now.
 Not without the sun, and not without a compass.
 So we’re going to stay here today and tonight.
 We’ll rebuild the shelter, with an air hole this time, and we’ll build a huge fire and gather lots of fuel for the night.
 That way, we should keep any animals away, and attract the attention of any people who might be looking for us.
 If no one has found us by morning, we’ll have a sunset and a sunrise to help us find our bearings.
 I’ll mark which way is west and which way is east each time, and we can travel based on that.
 As long as the wind doesn’t come back, we should be able to base our path on our tracks.
 And who knows?
 Maybe the sun will be back tomorrow.”

 “Well, I don’t have a better idea,” Doil admitted.
+In truth, it seemed to him a well-conceived plan, though he wasn’t prepared to tell Kiluron as much just then.
 “I’m going to pretend that you didn’t just imply that there are wild animals out here that it would be best if we don’t encounter.
-And also the possibility that the people who find out fire may not be the people who are looking for us.
+And also the possibility that the people who find our fire may not be the people who are looking for us, or at least the people who we want looking for us.
+Are there bandits in these woods?
+We’re just going to pretend that there are definitely not bandits in these woods.
 At least you’re not still bent on finding the caravan and joining up with them.”

 “How many times do you want me to say that I admit this wasn’t my most brilliant idea?”
 Kiluron huffed.

 “I think that was actually the closest you’ve come to genuinely admitting it to me,” Doil observed.
 “And until I have spent enough time in front of a raging fire in a hearth behind the castle walls, I don’t think there is a sufficient number.”